KiYugadgeter/itc2jpg/README.md

 itc2jpg
 =======

-iTunes artwork to JPEG image.
+The converter that iTunes artwork to JPEG image on your browser.